The Swans of Lake Kussharo

 Lake Kussharo is thought to have been formed over 100,000 years ago as a result of volcanic eruptions.
 Volcanic activity is still active in these parts and if you dig the sand near the banks, you can find hot water.

-About an hour later we were at the lake.
-It appeared mostly frozen from the bus.
-The bus dropped us off at the parking area.
-There are no shops or eateries nearby, so if you are going using your own vehicle make sure you pack the essentials.
+Lake Kussharo is about an hours drive from the Tancho Crane Reserve .
+It appeared mostly frozen as we got off from the bus.
+We couldn’t find any shops or eateries nearby, so if you are going using your own vehicle make sure you pack the essentials.

-We walked across the road towards the lake.
-As we neared the lake I was amazed by its breathtaking beauty.
+As we neared the lake.
+I was amazed by its breathtaking beauty.
 The banks of this vast lake are lined with Sakhalin spruce, found only in Japan & Russia.
-Across the white lake, I could make out the sprawling Mt.
-Mokoto, in a distance.
+Across the white lake in the far distance, I could make out the sprawling Mt.
+Mokoto.

-Far away from the city noise, this place is very relaxing.
-We walked along the sandy beach in the soft sun.
-The swans swam by us enjoying their own peace.
+Far away from the city noise, this place is truly relaxing.
+Ignoring the few of us, the swans swam around enjoying nature at their own pace.

 Lake Kussharo is a lovely place to put up your feet and relax.
+In contrast to the historical and cultural aspects of mainland Japan to the south, Japan’s northern island of Hokkaido offers Japan’ s wilder, more outdoor, side.
+It is ideal year round for nature travel, and especially for birders, birdwatchers and bird photographers.
 I have heard in summers this place is also great for hiking and camping.